DaveBenham/VenomModules/README.md

 The knob specifies the shape of the stage, with the noon value of 0 representing linear.
 Counter-clockwise rotation specifies concave up curvature, with -1 being the most curvature.
 Clockwise rotation specifies concave down curvature, with 1 being the most curvature.

 The shape CV is scaled at 0.2 per Volt such that a 10V peak to peak input can cover the entire shape range from -1 to 1.

+Unlike some other envelope generators, changing the shape of a stage does not alter the length of the stage.

 ### Hold top controls: Level knob, CV input and attenuverter
 Specifies the Level of the Hold action, with 0% representing 0V, and 100% representing 10V.